Tigers Present Undergraduate Research in Jefferson City

 Undergraduate Research Day at the Capitol

 Each spring, the University of Missouri System invites undergraduates students to share their university research experiences with state lawmakers in Jefferson City for the UM System Undergraduate Research Day at the Capitol.
 The event is a system-wide activity with space for 40 projects, 10 from each of the four campuses of the UM system.
+Students are invited to self-nominate by November 9 to present on March 18, 2026.
+Learn more about eligibility requirements and how to apply.

-Register for Show Me Research Week
+Register for Fall Research Day

 Request a Presentation to Your Group or Class!